monty5811/apostello/docs/features.rst

 There is a small set of reserved keywords, some by Twilio and some by apostello.

 * Twilio's reserved keywords can be found `here <https://www.twilio.com/help/faq/sms/does-twilio-support-stop-block-and-cancel-aka-sms-filtering>`_.
 * apostello also reserves the keyword **name**.
-Any SMS that matches **name** will be parsed for a name and used to update the name associated with that contact in the DB.
+Any SMS that matches **name** will be parsed for a name and used to update the name associated with that contact.
 If the parsing fails, then the contact is sent another message asking them to try again.

 Custom Keywords
 ~~~~~~~~~~~~~~~